 An excess or deductible is the amount of money per claim that is to be paid by you.
 Most insurances have one.
-To help you understand this more, we have put together this guide to Medical and Travel Insurance for New Zealand.
+To help you understand this more, we have put together this guide to How to Choose the BEST Travel Insurance for New Zealand.

 7. What is the insurance company’s procedure for handling claims?